Mrc1104/japan-MOLLER/Guide/Guide.md

   \_r5a |    ring 5 subsection a

-We can see that this branch corresponds to a ring 5 thin quartz detector, in segment 24, and in the additional ring 5 sub-segment a.
+We can see that this branch corresponds to a ring 5 thin quartz detector, in segment 24, and in the additional ring 5 sub-segment a (left).

 ### Pion Detector